 The breeder/seller (active PI client) must complete all the registry paperwork, submit fees, and send to PI within 30 days of the sale.
 This applies to transfers on the back of the certificate and transfers on application.
 Prior permission will be needed for packets greater than 30 days, but will have an additional fee of $5 per month.

 Note: If the “Name of this animal” field is left blank on the application, the animal will automatically be given the breeders herd prefix followed by the left ear tattoo.
 If there is no left ear tattoo (when the breeder uses micro chips) then the animals name will be the breeders herd prefix and the micro chip number.

-All goats that have died are to be reported.
-Certificates are to be returned to P.I. with the word deceased written on the certificate with the date of death if known.
+All goats that have died or sold without papers are to be reported.
+Certificates are to be returned to P.I. with the word ‘deceased’ or ‘sold without papers’ written on the certificate with the date of death/sale if known.

 Annual client fee for PI breeders is $35 per year.

 This maintains the herd books and advertises the breeders within Pedigree’s breeder file.
 Pedigree is also using social media advertising to bring perspective buyers to Pedigree’s web site and associated web pages.
 This will help new customers find PI breeders in their area.

 The Mailing of Certificates:

 Breeder / Seller requesting a transfer of ownership on an Animal Application

 All certificates are sent back to the original breeder/seller.
 This provides the opportunity for the breeder/seller to review the certificate for accuracy